-3. Paint: If you don’t have a large stash and need to buy some purchase bold, bright colors and a large bottle of white.
+3. If you don’t have a large stash of paint and need to buy some purchase bold, bright colors and a large bottle of white.
 Then you can mix various shades.
 Its important to have a dark, medium and light or bright green.
 A dark brown is also helpful.

-4. Prepare several canvases with different colors of sky or backgrounds.
+4. Prepare several canvases or gesso boards with different colors of sky or backgrounds.
 Experiment.
 You can’t tell which one will be your favorite until your painting is done.
 Maybe you’ll love them all.

-Here are the new paintings I did.
+Here are some new paintings I did.
 I included a photo of the background before splattering and the finished painting.

 Field of Wheat Painting: 5 x 7 inches on canvas